fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

 ![alt text](image-22.png)

-the important part is, plan does not fail and shows us the creation of resources
+the important part is, plan does not fail and shows us the creation of resources;

+> note the "7 to add" - this will be important later!

 at this point our `main.tf` should look something like this: